Exploring High Priestess Tarot Card Meanings and Symbolism

-Take a good look at the High Priestess card and you will receive a great deal of messages she conveys.
+A good look at the High Priestess Tarot card meanings will reveal a lot of deep and varying messages.
 Foremost, she conveys a message of understanding.
 Even her posture indicates she is established in a position of knowledge.
 Her scroll holds esoteric knowledge.
 She determines the manner in which the knowledge should be expressed, and only she decides to whom, and how much knowledge is extolled.

 Key Words for the Priestess Tarot Card Meanings

 Much like the Magician, the High Priestess is unquestioning of her knowledge and power.
 There is no question of source or validity – her knowledge simply “is.”
-She is aware of the motions of nature, the movement of spiritual matters, and she has accute awareness of the stirrings of the mind.
+She is aware of the motions of nature, the movement of spiritual matters, and she has an acute awareness of the stirrings of the mind.
 She is vitally tapped into the flow of ancient knowledge.
-She instinctively understands the innerworkings and connections between nature, philosophy, science and religion.
+She instinctively understands the inner workings and connections between nature, philosophy, science and religion.